 Team structures are evolving in marketing departments as well.
 Elite companies find that smaller and more flexible work teams are vital to success in the fast-evolving customer-centric marketplace of today.
-Thus, the CMO needs the versatility to interact with and lead a variety of dedicated teams while keeping everyone together on the same cohesive strategy.
+Thus, how to become a CMO depends a great deal on the versatility to interact with and lead a variety of dedicated teams while keeping everyone together on the same cohesive strategy.

 Vision and Strategic Planning

 The role of the CMO has also become more prominent within the executive management team.
 Marketing has become a critical driving force in the evolution of company growth plans.
 Therefore, the top marketing officer needs to be a visionary who can help the executive team make forward-looking decisions based on marketing opportunities and challenges.

 The customer and user experiences have been crucial to success in attracting and retaining customers.
 Therefore, marketing is heavily involved in facilitating digital operations and integrating digital marketing strategies in with them.

 Strategic planning is closely aligned with vision.
 Top CMOs have a virtual crystal ball in their abilities to recognise marketplace trends and patterns before they begin to play out.
 In very competitive markets, early detection of emerging customer trends offers significant advantages.